-Some traps are even equipped with a suction mechanism which makes the capture of them even more efficient.
+Some traps are even equipped with a suction mechanism which makes their capture of them even more efficient.
 The mosquitoes are pulled into a waiting net where they are killed using heat.
-This approach might not be the best but it has its benefits because an area with an alarming mosquito population will profit immensely from such a trap.
+This approach might not be the best, but it has its benefits because an area with an alarming mosquito population will profit immensely from such a trap.

-In addition to imitating our respiratory patterns, fragrances which these insects find attractive also are incorporated into a mosquito trap.
-This increases the effectiveness of the trap significantly and makes sure more mosquitoes are attracted to the trap and therefore more mosquitoes are captured and killed.
+In addition to imitating our respiratory patterns, fragrances that these insects find attractive also are incorporated into a mosquito trap.
+This increases the trap’s effectiveness significantly and ensures more mosquitoes are attracted to the trap and therefore more mosquitoes are captured and killed.

 The safety of mosquito traps is beyond doubt.

-Frankly, most mosquito traps are built not to harm even beneficial insects like moths and bees.
+Most mosquito traps are built not to harm beneficial insects like moths and bees.
 This only goes to show how safe these devices are.

 Tips on using mosquito traps

-- Pick the ideal trap for your home: A lot of homeowners make the mistake of opting for quantity instead of quality.
-This approach almost always backfires wherever it’s applied and purchasing a mosquito trap is not an exception.
-If your home is rather large, buying a decent sized unit will be your best choice.
+- Pick the ideal trap for your home: Many homeowners make the mistake of opting for quantity instead of quality.
+This approach almost always backfires wherever it’s applied, and purchasing a mosquito trap is no exception.
+Buying a decent-sized unit will be your best choice if your home is rather large.
 But you might need to purchase a few units if the area to protect from mosquitoes is really big to ensure that mosquitoes are kept away from your home.

 - Target the mosquito species troubling your home: There are many different species of mosquitoes.
 So by identifying the mosquito species which are disturbing the peace in your particular area and then purchasing traps with a significant success rate against those species will ensure you the best results.
 For instance, the Aedes aegypti mosquito is a known pest in areas which are densely populated and big cities are greatly by this group of mosquitoes.
 Therefore, if you live in such a location, going for a trap with a good track record against Aedes aegypti mosquitoes will be your best bet at keeping the mosquitoes away.

 - Don’t expect immediate results: Contrary to what is achieved using insecticides, mosquito traps will take a little longer to do any visible damage to the unwanted pests and their population.
-Using these devices is a gradual process which requires your patience and persistence.
+Using these devices is a gradual process that requires patience and persistence.
 Therefore, don’t expect zero insects in 10 minutes after turning on your mosquito trap.
-Wait a few days and you might be surprised at how efficient insect traps actually are.
+Wait a few days, and you might be surprised at how efficient insect traps actually are.